Studious-Games/studious-games.github.io/_posts/2023-02-19-Studious Persistent Management System Released.md

 The Persistent Management System, was designed to be simple and easy to use and understand, and leverages of keep objects alive via the `DontDestroyOnLoad` option.
 Which allows for a script to then be made persistent with ease.

-Like the Singleton pattern, this can still be over used, so do so with moderation.
+Just like the Singleton pattern, this can still be over used, so do so with moderation.

 Getting started is easy, create a script and add the attribute below, and you now have a component that will be persistent to the next scene.